syncfusion-content/blazor-docs/blazor/diagram-component/nodes/Expand-and-Collapse.md

 ### Position and Alignment

 Diagram allows you to customize the position and alignment of the Icon efficiently.
-Icon can be aligned relative to the node boundaries.
+An Icon can be aligned in respect to the node boundaries.
 The following properties are used to position the Icon.

 * [OffsetX](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramIcon.html#Syncfusion_Blazor_Diagram_DiagramIcon_OffsetX)
 * [OffsetY](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramIcon.html#Syncfusion_Blazor_Diagram_DiagramIcon_OffsetY)